Semantic Search: What Is It + How Does It Work?

 Today, we’ll dive deeper into what semantic search is, and how it works in the world of generative AI.

-In the context of generative AI (or any AI system), semantic search in the context of refers to the system’s ability to understand and process user queries based on the intent and contextual meaning rather than just relying on keywords.
-In other words, semantic search seeks to understand the nuances and relationships of words in a query to produce more relevant results or outputs.
+In the context of generative AI (or any AI system), semantic search refers to the system’s ability to understand and process user queries based on the intent and contextual meaning rather than just relying on keywords.
+Semantic search focuses on understanding the meaning and intent behind user queries, leveraging natural language processing (NLP) and machine learning to improve the accuracy and relevance of search results.
+A semantic search engine enhances search accuracy by interpreting the intent and contextual meaning behind user queries, relating terms, prioritizing results based on user context, and differentiating between similar phrases.

 Semantic search plays a vital role in generative AI, since it's not just about retrieving information but also about generating content that aligns with the user's intent and context.
 For example, if a user is looking to generate a story based on a specific theme, the AI would need to comprehend that theme semantically to produce a relevant and coherent story.